 - If you are symptomatic do not go to school or work

-Government controlled areas and buildings
+Government-controlled areas and buildings

-- Bring back and ramp up production of medications, personal protective equipment, ventilators, and other vital resources to the United States prescribing across state lines (if the patient establishes a relationship in the home state and travels they should easily be able to have their health care provider prescribe/ continue to treat them where they have traveled so as to not unnecessarily burden the local healthcare system).
+- Bring back and ramp up production of medications, personal protective equipment, ventilators, and other vital resources to the United States prescribing across state lines (if the patient establishes a relationship in the home state and travels they should easily be able to have their health care provider prescribe/ continue to treat them where they have traveled to not unnecessarily burden the local healthcare system).

-- Continue to stockpile the strategic reserves of essential medical supplies, tent hospitals, medications etc., and National Guard medical response readiness for coordinated pandemic and mass casualty response.
+- Continue to stockpile the strategic reserves of essential medical supplies, tent hospitals, medications, etc., and National Guard medical response readiness for coordinated pandemic and mass casualty response.

-- Hands free elevators with floor markings suggesting where to stand to reduce excessive crowding
+- Hands-free elevators with floor markings suggesting where to stand to reduce excessive crowding

 - Open up construction to allow for the implementation of these suggestions and other necessary pandemic response resilience initiatives.

-- Allow food trucks to open for business and encourage take out and drive through options as this will encourage dining out again and allow people to regain livelihood.
+- Allow food trucks to open for business and encourage take-out and drive-through options as this will encourage dining out again and allow people to regain livelihood.
 Incentive electronic ordering through mobile apps thereby decreasing lines and crowds.